Moses and the Art of Delegation

 Moses and Delegation

 This was not the first time that Moses delegated work.
-At his law-in-law’s advice, he set-up and trained a network of judges to help guide the people.
+At his father-in-law’s advice, he set-up and trained a network of judges to help guide the people.
 Prior to this, Moses spent each day with people lined up to see him (Exodus 18:17-26).

 When we’re overwhelmed by the work before us, can we apply Moses’s example of delegation to get the job done?